-Reading Schemes- We currently use a range of reading schemes across the school which is specifically linked to reading levels for both Independent and Guided Reading.
-In EYFS and Key Stage 1, independent reading books follow the Book Band Scheme and are linked to the phonics learning taking place when pupils first start school.
-When children are ready, we also use Accelerated Reading where the books are organised according to points and levels.
-A system called 'Miscue Analysis' is used to help determine when a child is ready to move on to a new reading book band.
+Reading Schemes- We currently follow the Fisher Family Trust Framework for reading and use a range of reading book schemes across the school which is specifically linked to reading levels for both Independent and whole class reading sessions.
+In EYFS, Key Stage 1 and Key Stage 2, independent reading books follow the Book Band Scheme which is assessed using PM Benchmarking from y1 upwards.
+In EYFS, the books and are linked to the phonics learning taking place and the phonics stage the children are working at.
+A system called 'Miscue Analysis' is used to help determine when a child is ready to move on to a new reading book band as part of the PM Benchmarking assessments.
 For interventions, we use Switch-On which includes one-to-one reading and writing support, 'Inference' small groups and 'Write Away Together'.
+Across school, agreed strategies are used to support children in de-coding words.
+Whole-class reading sessions take place two times per week in KS1 and KS2 through use of class reading journals, following the Fisher family Trust framework to ensure progression in skills and coverage of the national curriculum requirements.

 Mathematics- Children in Year 1 to Year 6 follow the National Curriculum for Mathematics.
 A copy of the school calculation policy can be found on our website.
-We use an approach called 'Teaching for Mastery' to help ensure pupils develop a deep level of understanding and reach or exceed the expected level of attainment.
+We use an approach called

+'Teaching for Mastery' to help ensure pupils develop a deep level of understanding and reach or exceed the expected level of attainment.